-Space plugin is intended for JetBrains Space members that use IntelliJ-based IDEs to work on their projects.
+Space IDE integration is intended for JetBrains Space members that use JetBrains IDEs to work on their projects.
 It links your IDE with your organization at JetBrains Space and lets you:

 All of which right from your IDE.

-Space plugin works across all JetBrains IDEs of the latest version (2019.3+).
-The plugin comes bundled with IntelliJ IDEA 2021.1 and CLion 2022.1.
-For older versions and other JetBrains IDEs, you need to install it.
+The integration is available as a plugin which comes bundled with all JetBrains IDEs of the version 2022.2 and newer.
+For older versions you need to install it.

 Install Space plugin (only required for older IDE versions)

 Make sure your JetBrains IDE is version 2019.3 or newer.
 If you're using JetBrains IDE version 2022.2 (2021.1 for IntelliJ IDEA) or newer, you don't need to install the plugin — it comes with your IDE installation.
 Otherwise, follow the steps below.